Open Data Hub logo

 Monitoring model performance

-• HTTP requests - The number of HTTP requests that have failed or succeeded for all models on the server.
+• Number of requests - The number of requests that have failed or succeeded for a specific model.

 Prerequisites